Purebred Gyr Cattle

 This project is designed to establish nucleus herds of specific breeds of cattle (Gyr, Gyr X Holstein, Angus X Zebu crosses) to evaluate, select and deploy animals with improved milk or beef production in order to feed hungry people in the developing world.
 In order to achieve and sustain maximum genetic gains from the University of Illinois’ Tropical-Adapted Cattle Project, the proposed genotypes, either dairy (Holstein X Gyr) or beef (Angus X Brahman or Zebu), must be evaluated for performance (milk production or meat production) [phenotype] and this information correlated with the genomic index [genotype].
-In order to gather the necessary data in a controlled manner, a reference population(s) will be established on the Angus cattle farm located at Walterboro, South Carolina.
+In order to gather the necessary data in a controlled manner, a reference population(s) was established on partner cattle farm located in South Carolina.

 Financial support for this project will catalyze the initiation of the ultimate establishment of a Center for the Genetic Improvement of Livestock at the University of Illinois.
 This Center would be housed in the Department of Animal Sciences in the College of Agricultural, Consumer and Environmental Sciences.

 Elements of the project will include but are not limited to: